ccnmtl/compiled/content/articles/making-the-map.md

 {{< figure src="/img/assets/writlargelocation.png"
 class="text-center grey-border responsive"
-alt="This is a screenshot of the location selection interface at the Writ Large website." >}}
+alt="This is a screenshot of the location selection interface at the Writ Large NYC website." >}}

 The reverse geocoding operation returns an array of addresses, with a [type field](https://developers.google.com/maps/documentation/javascript/geocoding#GeocodingAddressTypes)